lmu-data-lab/lcars/README.md

 <img src="man/figures/user_interface.png" align="center" width="70%" alt="Overview of the user interface" />

 ## Data model
-This figure illustrates an overview of the core data model.
+This figure shows an overview of the core data model.

 <br>